Forecast and Trends: Canadian Dollar Today

 Share this:

-Canadian Dollar News - Loonie sinks to multi-month lows
+Canadian Dollar News - Loonie firms as USD softens into month-end

 Today's Global Currency Highlights